uga-libraries/born-digital-accessioning/virus-scanning.md

 ## 4. Document virus remediation actions

-* Document all virus scanning results, remediation decisions, and remediation actions in the [preservation documentation](./preservation-documentation.md).
+* Document all virus scanning results, remediation decisions, and remediation actions in the preservation log.

-* Viruses should also be recorded in the "Condition Description" field of the [ArchivesSpace accession record](./accession_record_archivesspace.md) with a brief discription of the remediation measures.
+* Viruses should also be recorded in the "Condition Description" field of the ArchivesSpace accession record with a brief discription of the remediation measures.

-* Separated media should also be recorded in the "Disposition" field in the [ArchivesSpace accession record](./accession_record_archivesspace.md).
+* Separated media should also be recorded in the "Disposition" field in the ArchivesSpace accession record.

 ## 4. Address separated media

-* If media has been separated from the accession because of a virus, document this in the "Disposition" field in the [ArchivesSpace accession record](./accession_record_archivesspace.md)
+* If media has been separated from the accession because of a virus, document this in the "Disposition" field in the ArchivesSpace accession record.

     * If we have legal rights to the collection, dispose of the media in the manner indicated in the deed of gift.
 Typically it will be securely destroyed.
 Occasionally, a donor may request to have unwanted digital media returned to them.